payalpatra/CS-Fundamentals/3_Operating_System/Readme.md

 ### What is Process?

-Process means any program is in execution
+Process means any program in execution.A process may be made up of multiple threads of execution that execute instructions concurrently.

 ### What is a Process Control Block?